MarcBommert/type_parser/README.md

 type hierarchy parser and c# backend
 ------------------------------------

-Based on libclang, we parse a given header/source file with its full inclusion hierarchy.
+Based on libclang, we compile a given header/source file with its full inclusion hierarchy.
-Then, we parse the tokenized source for preprocessor defines and afterwards parse the compilation unit for typedef-hierarchies, write them into a binary representation, with the goal of letting the backend emit C# constants (for defines) and marshallable c# structure definitions (for typedef-hierachies)
+Then, we parse the tokenized source for preprocessor defines (1) and parse the compilation unit for typedef-hierarchies (2), and write all this into a binary representation, with the goal of letting the backend emit C# constants (for defines) and marshallable c# structure definitions (for typedef-hierachies)

 type_parser is awful c++